How to write specific examples in IELTS essay body paragraphs.

 Actually, all IELTS essays ask for your position.
 Some directly ask an opinion but others may ask something like: ‘What are the problems and what solutions can you suggest?’ this is actually asking for your position on the issue or suggestions for solutions.

-This is a question I have been asked a few times and there is some confusion even among IELTS teachers about this.
+This is a question I have been asked quite a few times and there is some confusion even among IELTS teachers about this.
 The quick answer is that it is fine to use some personal pronouns in IELTS essays but not all.
 There is nothing in the marking criteria that says you should not use them either.
 As long as they are kept to a minimum.